mnicholl/photometry-sans-frustration/README.md

 The other scripts below need to be re-written in Python 3 as some dependencies are no longer maintained.
 Use them at your own risk!

 psfcom:
-stack multiple images and then do photometry
+stack multiple images and then do photometry (NOTE: can now be done in python 3 version using psf.py --stack)

     psfcom.py --i images [--options]

 psfsub:
 spatially match, convolve and subtract template image, then do photometry.
-Wrapper for hotpants (Becker)
+Wrapper for hotpants (A. Becker)

     psfsub.py -i image.fits -t template.fits [--options]